EmmaSmedley87/Ninja-Turtles-Pac-Man/README.md

 **Day 5/6 Highlights**

 Created a function for what happens if turtleGainsKarateBand referencing the turtlePosition and adding a life if turtlePostion equals karateBand position and similarlly a life lost if there is a shredderTurtleCollision and points added if turtlePizzaEaten.
 Added grid imagery with an if else statement referencing my class lists.
 Created shredder .random movement around board using shredderPosition.
-Add basic css styling
+Add basic CSS styling

 **Day 7 Highlights**